ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ![Figure 4.
 Upload Existing Certificate](images/upload.png "Upload Existing Certificate")

-When uploading an existing certificate .pfx file, you must complete the following fields:
+When uploading an existing certificate .pfx file, you must configure the certificate by completing the following fields:

 1. **Name**
    Enter a name for this certificate.
 For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)